-Best first cars for new drivers 2023
+Best car for new drivers

 Passing your driving test is an important life milestone, and one worth celebrating.
+Just like deciding on the best car for new drivers.

 It can also be an incredibly daunting one, however.
 Whether it's you that's recently passed, or whether it's a partner, child or friend, finding a dependable car capable of introducing a newbie to life on the road is key to making the process enjoyable.